Madjakul/config.nvim/README.md

 ---

-Mostly suited for Python and C++ projects and using [vim-plug](https://github.com/junegunn/vim-plug), this config
+Mostly suited for Python and C++ projects and using [vim-plug](https://github.com/junegunn/vim-plug).